aswincsekar/flask-customers/README.md

 ### Authentication
 Replay attacks are possible with JWT since the auth data is stored client-side.
 Implement a simple method to block the recycling (replays) of old sessions.
 This process need not be comprehensive, just share an explanation of the potential pitfalls of what you’ve designed.

+**Solution :**

+To prevent replay attacks, we have taken the following steps
+1. Short expiration time for each access token, currently set to 10 minutes
+2. Use of Refresh Token to refresh the access token, this reduces the chances of continuation fo the replay attack
+3. Blacklist Token once Logout is performed

 ### Deployment or packaging
 Prepare a docker image or docker-compose file that provides a means of easy deployment.